juxor/afaq/markdown/secG2.md

 Communist-anarchists reply in four main ways.
-Firstly, the individualist anarchists themselves predicted roughly how they thought a free society would look and function, namely one on individual ownership of production based around mutual banks.
+Firstly, the individualist anarchists themselves predicted roughly how they thought a free society would look and function, namely one based on individual ownership of production based around mutual banks.
 Secondly, communist-anarchists presented any vision as one which was consistent with libertarian principles, i.e., their suggestions for a free society was based on thinking about the implication of anarchist principles in real life.
 There seemed little point in advocating anarchism if any future society would be marked by authority.
 To not discuss how a free society could work would result in authoritarian solutions being imposed (see [section I.2.1](secI2.html#seci21)).
 Thirdly, they were at pains to link the institutions of a free society to those already being generated within capitalism but in opposition to its hierarchical nature (see [section I.2.3](secI2.html#seci23)).
 Fourthly, presenting more than a sketch would be authoritarian as it is up to a free people to create their own society and solve their problems themselves (see [section I.2](secI2.html)).